robertdebock/docker-cntlm/README.md

 docker-compose up
 ```

-You can also add the cntlm service in a set of other containers, and let (outgoing) traffic from you application go through the cntlm proxy.
+You can add the CNTLM service in a set of other containers, and let (outgoing) traffic from you application go through the cntlm proxy.